 - a) A Nitrogen Discharge Allowance (NDA) shall be calculated for the property by modelling the Overseer Reference Dataset with the most recent version of Overseer.
-This NDA allowance shall be divided and allocated to the The land sold or disposed of and the balance land on the original farm so that sufficient nitrogen allowance is provided shall each be allocated a sufficient.
-Nitrogen Discharge Allowance to allow for the intended use of that land.
-New Overseer Reference Datasets shall be established for the land sold or disposed of and the balance land on the original farm, so that when both are modelled through the most recent version of Overseer, the resulting nitrogen leaching is no greater in total than the initial NDA allowance calculated prior to sale or disposal.; provided that the sum of each allocation shall not total more than the Nitrogen Discharge Allowance that pertained to the farm prior to the sale or disposal of land; and it shall not be less than that permitted After the transaction, the properties may become permitted activities subject to compliance with under Rules 3.10.5.1 or 3.10.5.2 - b) The allocation of a Nitrogen Discharge Allowance under a) shall only be to land formerly included within the farm to which the authorised Nitrogen Discharge Allowance under Rule 3.10.5.3, 3.10.5.6, 3.10.5.7, 3.10.5.8 or 3.10.5.9 applied. - c) Unless land use is to become permitted by Rules 3.10.5.1 or 3.10.5.2, amended Amended Nitrogen Management Plans shall be prepared for the land sold or disposed of and the balance land on the original farm.
+This NDA allowance shall be divided and allocated to the land sold or disposed of and the balance land on the original farm so that sufficient nitrogen allowance is provided for the intended use of that land.
+New Overseer Reference Datasets shall be established for the land sold or disposed of and the balance land on the original farm, so that when both are modelled through the most recent version of Overseer, the resulting nitrogen leaching is no greater in total than the initial NDA allowance calculated prior to sale or disposal.
+After the transaction, the properties may become permitted activities subject to compliance with Rules 3.10.5.1 or 3.10.5.2 - b) The allocation of a Nitrogen Discharge Allowance under a) shall only be to land formerly included within the farm to which the authorised Nitrogen Discharge Allowance under Rule 3.10.5.3, 3.10.5.6, 3.10.5.7, 3.10.5.8 or 3.10.5.9 applied. - c) Unless land use is to become permitted by Rules 3.10.5.1 or 3.10.5.2, amended Nitrogen Management Plans shall be prepared for the land sold or disposed of and the balance land on the original farm.
 The Nitrogen Management Plans shall initially state the farm inputs in the Overseer Reference Datasets.
-Each property is managed thereafter, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer. to demonstrate that the nitrogen leached from the proposed farming activities complies with the altered Nitrogen Discharge Allowance for that land.
-The amended Nitrogen Management Plans shall include as a minimum the parameters and information contained in Table 3.10.5.3.
-Version 5.4.3 of the OVERSEERTM Model shall be used to calculate whether the nitrogen leached from the proposed farming activities for the land.
-The amended Nitrogen Management Plans compli es with the altered Nitrogen Discharge Allowance for that land.
-The amended Nitrogen Management Plans compli es with the altered Nitrogen Discharge Allowance for the shall be used to calculate whether the nitrogen leached from the proposed farming activities under the amended Nitrogen Management Plans compli es with the altered Nitrogen Discharge Allowances for the land.
-The amended Nitrogen Management Plans compli es with the altered Nitrogen Discharge Allowances for the land. - d) Where the land disposed of involves more than one new property a) to c) of this Rule shall apply to each property.
+Each property is managed thereafter, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer.
+The amended Nitrogen Management Plans shall be submitted to Waikato Regional Council as part of any application for consent under this Rule.

+d) Where the land disposed of involves more than one new property a) to c) of this Rule shall apply to each property.

-- i) The specification of the Nitrogen Discharge Allowance in kgN/ha/year and total kgN/year for the land to which the controlled activity consent applies; - ii) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices represented in the NMPs referred to in standard and term c) are altered.
-The OVERSEERTM Model Version 5.4.3 shall be used to calculate the nitrogen leached from the land to which the controlled activity consent applies inclusive of the altered farm management practices and this shall form the basis of the NMPs.
-The NMPs shall demonstrate that the nitrogen leached from the proposed farming activities complies with the benchmarked Nitrogen Discharge Allowance.
+- i) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices are altered.
 The NMP will describe how the properties are to be managed after the farm activities are altered, such that when modelled with the most recent version of Overseer, does not result in greater nitrogen leaching than when the farms' Overseer Reference Datasets are modelled with the same version of Overseer.
-The NMPs shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered.

-- iii) The self-monitoring, record-keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iv) The circumstances and time-frames under which the resource consent conditions may be reviewed., provided that any review of a consent condition specifying the Nitrogen Discharge Allowance shall only occur when regional plan provisions have been made operative which specify a new target for the amount of nitrogen entering Lake Taupo and which requires that target to be achieved by the reduction of the Nitrogen Discharge Allowance specified in any resource consent; - v) The duration of the resource consent; - vi) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA.
+The NMPs shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered; - ii) The self-monitoring, record-keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iii) The circumstances and time-frames under which the resource consent conditions may be reviewed; - iv) The duration of the resource consent; - v) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA.